The 11 Best Dildos for Beginners to Start Your Journey With a Bang

 Designed to hit all the right spots, this dildo’s thick, sloping head and shaft covered in pronounced veins make it the perfect toy for those looking for a realistic texture.
 Use solo or with a partner, even with a harness!
 Were it not for the material, this could be one of the best dildos for beginners that aren’t looking to make a huge investment.

-While this toy is cheap, it comes with a price.
+While this toy is a cheap suction cup dildo, it comes with a price.
 The best dildos for beginners are going to be made of silicone.
 The PVC material this toy is made of is, while phthalate- free, not entirely body safe.
 The porous material is far more likely than silicone to harbour things that can make you sick.

 Tantus Charmer Silicone G-Spot and P-Spot Dildo 6 Inch